emilk/egui/README.md

 ### Why is `egui_web` using so much CPU in Firefox?
 On Linux and Mac, Firefox will copy the WebGL render target from GPU, to CPU and then back again: https://bugzilla.mozilla.org/show_bug.cgi?id=1010527#c0

+### Why does my web app not fill the full width of the screen?
+To alleviate the above mentioned performance issues the default max-width of an egui web app is 1024 points.
+You can change this by ovveriding the `fn max_size_points` of `epi::App`.

 ## Other